kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Wikivoyage_Release_Body.md

 * For the Windows Portable build, unzip the contents of the [Wikivoyage-by-Kiwix-<<base_tag>>-E.zip](https://github.com/kiwix/kiwix-js-windows/releases/download/v<<base_tag>>-Wikivoyage/Wikivoyage-by-Kiwix-<<base_tag>>-E.zip) archive to any folder, or to a flash drive / thumb drive, and double click on `Start Wikivoyage by Kiwix` or `Start Wikivoyage by Kiwix.bat`, or open the `kiwix-js-windows-win32-ia32` folder and double click on `Wikivoyage by Kiwix.exe`.
 * For the Windows Setup (installable) build, simply download and launch.
 It will install itself, together with a shortcut in your shortcut menu, and run.
 When you want to update the app, just install a new version over it (it will uninstall the old one for you).
 * For the Linux portable builds, download and save the correct AppImage file anywhere (e.g. your Desktop), and double-click it.
 If it doesn’t work, open Terminal and run `chmod a+x Wikivoyage-by-Kiwix*.AppImage` and then `./Wikivoyage-by-Kiwix*.AppImage`.
 On **Debian**, you will probably need to add the `--no-sandbox` switch to the command like this `./Wikivoyage-by-Kiwix*.AppImage --no-sandbox` (see https://github.com/electron/electron/issues/17972#issuecomment-516957971).
-On **OpenSUSE**, you may need to use these commandline switches instead: `./Wikivoyage-by-Kiwix*.AppImage --use-gl=disabled --disable-gpu-compositing`.¹
+On older versions of **OpenSUSE**, you may need to use these commandline switches instead: `./Wikivoyage-by-Kiwix*.AppImage --use-gl=disabled --disable-gpu-compositing`.¹
 * For the Linux installable builds, download the correct `.deb` package.
 Open a terminal, `cd` to the directory containing the package, and type `sudo apt install ./kiwix-js-wikivoyage*.deb`.
 Once installed, on **Debian**, you may have to run the app by opening terminal and typing `kiwix-js-wikivoyage --no-sandbox`.
 On **Ubuntu**, you should be able to run it from its installed icon.
 When you want to update, just install the new version, and it will install over the old version.
 To install on **OpenSUSE**, it may be easiest to extract the files from the AppImage instead of using the Deb package.
 The executable is `kiwix-js-wikivoyage` and you may need to add the commandline switches `--use-gl=disabled --disable-gpu-compositing`.¹
 * Windows portable version: If you get a Windows Smartscreen notification on first launch, follow instructions to "Run anyway" if you trust this site.
 If you prefer, use the installable version [Wikivoyage-by-Kiwix-Setup-<<numeric_tag>>-E.exe](https://github.com/kiwix/kiwix-js-windows/releases/download/v<<base_tag>>-Wikivoyage/Wikivoyage-by-Kiwix-Setup-<<numeric_tag>>-E.exe) which is digitally signed.